 When asked about her role as Director of Summer Music Studies, Neff said:

 That is a creative part for me, I love working with professional development.
 I've helped with the planning of conferences, at the district level, so I get to reach out to a lot of connections I've made over the years and bring in what's hot, what's now and what we think is necessary for music educators at this time.

 Neff received her Doctorate in Educational Leadership from Immaculata University and her Bachelor's and Master's degrees in Music Education from Michigan State University, where she studied horn.

 Doors/welcome desk opens at 12:15PM and Conference runs from 1-4:30PM.

 Where: University of the Arts, Terra Hall, 211 S. Broad Street, Philadelphia, PA

 Music Education alumni Kimberly Chimento (MM'18) is a vocalist and percussionist.
 She currently teaches K-6 general music, directs four elementary choirs, and is an active member of NNJOSA.
 Additionally, Kimberly recently recorded for Eric Whitacre’s “Deep Field Virtual Choir 5.”
 She also serves as a featured mezzo-soprano at Sacred Heart Church.

 "The University of the Arts provides an exemplar masters level education, along with supportive and dedicated staff and professors.
 Students are given the opportunity to customize their program as well as pursue additional levels and certifications.
 Quality, flexibility, and community are what separate this university from the rest.
 Thank you to The University of the Arts for an unforgettable college experience."

-Director for Summer Music Studies + MM in Music Education
+Director, Summer Music Studies and MM and MAT in Music Education

 Looking for More Programs for Teachers & Educators?